gapolicylabs/learning-mode/README.md

 ## Acknowledgments

 The learning mode survey was designed and administered by the [Georgia Health Policy Center (GHPC)](https://ghpc.gsu.edu/) and the [Georgia Policy Labs (GPL)](https://gpl.gsu.edu/) at the [Andrew Young School of Policy Studies](https://aysps.gsu.edu/) at [Georgia State University](https://www.gsu.edu/).
 Debbie Kibbe and Molly Morris from GHPC and Thomas Goldring and Maggie Reeves from GPL contributed to the data collection.
-Sincere thanks to the many district administrators across Georgia who took the time to respond to the survey.
+We thank the many district administrators across Georgia who took the time to respond to the survey.